mashastav31/Data-Visualization/README.md

 3. View the status of every rack:
         - green color cells for passing
         - red color cells for failing
-4. Access any rack and view detaile TOR/s info
+4. Access any rack and view detailed TOR/s info

 ```